Pay & Pay Related Information

 RATES OF PAY

 Each Student Worker job is budgeted under the hiring department's budget.
 All Student Worker salaries must meet or exceed the federal minimum wage requirement.
+Student Workers must be paid hourly.

 Work time submitted through Kronos should be an accurate reflection of hours worked.
 The Kronos allows up to three different work "shifts" or "IN" and "OUT" times to be recorded within any workday.
 The Kronos will calculate your total hours worked from times entered in each day.
 Any fraction of an hour will be rounded to the nearest quarter hour according to Fair Labor Standards Act/Wage and Hour requirements.